 This course is the third in the sequence of three courses.
 Please refer to the Radiographic Procedures 1 course for general procedural considerations.
 The specific imaging procedures presented are as follows: ribs & sternum; gastrointestinal studies (UGI / BAE, etc.); urologic studies (IVP / CYSTO, etc.); myelograms (C/T/L/).
 These presentations do not require labs.
-Prerequisite: RAD125 Co-requisite: RAD150

 This is the second clinical course of the sequential twelve course series for students to continue performing some of the mandatory competency exams.
 The exams required for this course include: Chest (wheelchair or stretcher); Abdomen (decubitus or erect); Mobile Chest; Mobile Abdomen.
 Students are scheduled at an affiliate site for eight hours per day on Tuesdays and Thursdays (or on an alternate schedule as assigned).
 Please refer to RAD130 for related information.
-Prerequisite: RAD130 Co-requisite: RAD145
+Prerequisite: RAD130